Zika virus infection is a cause of microcephaly and Guillain-Barré syndrome |

 |

-For details on prevention of Zika virus infection, including those for pregnant women, women preparing for pregnancy and travellers going to affected areas, please refer to the factsheet of Zika Virus Infection.
+For details on prevention of Zika virus infection, including those for pregnant women, women preparing for pregnancy and travellers going to areas with active transmission, please refer to the factsheet of Zika Virus Infection.

 For details on screening of blood donors to prevent Zika virus infection, please refer to Hong Kong Red Cross Blood Transfusion Service website.
 For further details, donors may enquire through hotline: 2710 1234.